DarkGhostHunter/RutUtils/README.md

 While this package works as a fire-and-forget utility for your project, ensure you read the documentation.

-## What are RUTs (or RUNs)?

-A RUT (or RUN for people) is a string of numbers which identify a person or company.
-They're are unique for each one, and they're never re-assigned, so the registry of RUTs is always growing upwards.

-The RUT its comprised of a random Number, like `12.345.678`, and a Verification Digit, which is the result of a mathematical algorithm [(Modulo 11)](https://www.google.com/search?q=modulo+11+algorithm) over that number.
-This Verification Digit vary between `0` and `9`, or a `K`.

-This information identifying the person is usually a safe bet for chilean companies.
-It allows to attach one account to one person (or company), and can be cross-referenced with other data the user may have available through other services.

-> What's the difference between RUTs and RUNs?
-RUT are meant for identifying a person or company taxes, RUNs are to identify persons.
-But in any case, they're practically the same.

 ## Requirements

 This package only needs PHP 7.1 and over.